ketilmo/balena-ogn/README.md

 You can disable the balena-ogn services by creating a *Device Variable* named `DISABLED_SERVICES` with the services you want to disable as comma-separated values.
 For example, if you want to disable the ogn service, set the `DISABLED_SERVICES` variable to `ogn`.

 # Part 6 – Updating to the latest version
 Updating to the latest version is trivial.
-If you installed balena-ads-b using the blue Deploy with balena-button, you can click it again and overwrite your current application.
+If you installed balena-ogn using the blue Deploy with balena-button, you can click it again and overwrite your current application.
+Choose the "Deploy to existing fleet" option, then select the fleet you want to update.
 All settings will be preserved.
 For convenience, the button is right here:

 [![Deploy with button](https://www.balena.io/deploy.svg)](https://dashboard.balena-cloud.com/deploy?repoUrl=https://github.com/ketilmo/balena-ogn&defaultDeviceType=raspberrypi4-64)